MyBitFoundation/MyBit-Network.tech/README.md

 ```

 ## [Contracts](contracts)
-The SDK contracts can be upgradeable and thus before using variables and permissions must be set in the Database, Contract Manager, Platform Funds, Operator and approval for the ERC20Burner before use
-Contracts in the SDK abstract storage into a non-upgradeable Database.
-All users of the platform must agree to the current state, and signal whether they wish to accept future upgrades by default.
-To run key functionality on the platform users must burn MYB tokens, using the ERC20Burner
+Before creating assets, certain variables and parameters have to be set:
+* All contracts must be registered in ContractManager before writing to database
+* All users must approve the current contract state, which changes everytime a contract is added/updated
+* Users must approve ERC20Burner to burn platform tokens before using key functionality
+* Platform wallet and platform token must be set
+* Operators must be registered and choose which currencies they wish to accept

+Basic functionality for these critical operations are found below:

 ### [Database](contracts/database)
 Contracts in the SDK store all long-term data in a non-upgradeable database contract.
 This allows for contracts to be upgraded without losing valuable data.
 The Database stores all data in a simple key:value manner.
 The key is always of bytes32 type, as they are the keccak256 hash of the variableName, ID, address etc: